Lastest News (50)

 - Enhancing Maternity and Postnatal Care Decisions Among Pregnant Women by Hasifah Kasujja

-During the presentations and Q/A sessions participants provided positive criticism that was well received and in closing, Prof. Henk G. Sol thanked and appreciated all that transpired over the two days and was looking forward to more similar workshops in the future.
+During the presentations and Q/A sessions participants provided positive criticism that was well received and in closing, Prof. Henk G. Sol thanked and appreciated all that transpired and was looking forward to more similar workshops in the future.